Antonio Llardén

-Antonio Llardén Carratalá (born 1951, Barcelona, Spain) is Executive Chairman of Enagás, the main carrier of natural gas in Spain and the Technical Manager of the Spanish Gas System.
-The company has presence in México, Chile and Perú, and participates in the European project Trans Adriatic Pipeline.
+Antonio Llardén Carratalá (born 1951) is a Spanish entrepreneur.
+He is the Executive Chairman of Enagás, the main carrier of natural gas in Spain and the Technical Manager of the Spanish Gas System.
+The company has presence in Mexico, Chile and Peru, and participates in the European project Trans Adriatic Pipeline.
 It is also certified as independent TSO European Union, which homologates the company to gas transmission network operators of other European countries.

 Biography

 Antonio Llardén Carratalá was born in Barcelona, Spain, in 1951.
 He has a master's degree in Industrial Engineering from the Polytechnic University of Catalonia and he passed the public examinations and entered into the Superior Corps of State Functionaries.

 Llardén has wide-ranging experience in the business world.
 He started his career in the consulting sector, in Ingenieros Consultores S.A.
 Over the course of his professional life, he has held different positions of great responsibility, especially in the infrastructure and energy sectors.
 He is married with one son.